 The Duac Gel contains clindamycin phosphate and benzoyl peroxide.

-Clindamycin is an antibiotic that is effective against bacteria that are involved in acne.
+Clindamycin is an antibiotic that is effective against bacteria involved in acne.
 Benzoyl peroxide reduces granites (white dots and black dots).
-It also kills bacteria that are involved in acne and oily skin becomes less oily.
+It also kills bacteria involved in acne, and oily skin becomes less oily.

 Duac Gel helps:

 - Reduce the bacteria that cause acne lesions.

 - It prevents the appearance of new black and white spots, prevents the formation of new skin lesions, and becomes less fat.

 Indications: What do you have to take into account before using it?

 Do not use Duac Gel:

 - If you are allergic (hypersensitive) to clindamycin, benzoyl peroxide, or any other ingredient of Duac Gel.

 - If you are allergic (hypersensitive) to an antibiotic called Lincomycin.